 Ansynd is an organisational praxis: a theory, method, and practice for organising without hierarchy.
 It’s an abbreviation of anarcho-syndicalism, which literally means “unions without hierarchy”, where union is in the sense of being united by a common purpose.

 Collectivist ansynd refers to a current within anarcho-syndicalism, which focuses on collectivism and worker self-management.
-This presents a significant threat to the capitalist hegemony because management is very expensive, and successfully dispensing with it thereby makes any workplace inherently more efficient.
+This presents a significant threat to the capitalist hegemony because management is very expensive, and successfully dispensing with it thereby makes a workplace inherently more efficient.

 Collectivist ansynd consists of: a set of principles; a statute; elected officials; and a sophisticated take on democracy.
 It is deemed a militant praxis because each participant may exercise their power unilaterally.

-Here is a brief synopsis of the eight principles that apply to an ansynd cooperative.
+Here is a brief synopsis of the eight principles that apply to an anarchal cooperative.
 As a newbie you should work to familiarise yourself with these, by observing the members, and asking questions.
 Failure to adhere to any of them automatically constitutes a breach of cooperative ansynd praxis, inviting disciplinary action from the other workers.

 The combination of the business, its reputation, the workplace, the equipment, the workforce, and the customers, represents the common good.
 Self-interest is ultimately best served by safeguarding the common good.
 The workforce therefore shows solidarity around the common good.